a question, based on your latest page about OCD.

 I will never succeed at anything.

-of your mother or your father or someone else?
+the voice of your mother or your father or someone else?

 Its the voice